liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Using util-taglib No Longer Binds You to Using portal-service's javax.servlet.jsp Implementation
+### Using util-taglib No Longer Binds You to Using portal-kernel's javax.servlet.jsp Implementation
 - **Date:** 2014-Jun-19
 - **JIRA Ticket:** LPS-47682

 #### What changed?

-Several APIs in `portal-service.jar` contained references to the `javax.servlet.jsp` package.
+Several APIs in `portal-kernel.jar` contained references to the `javax.servlet.jsp` package.
 This forced `util-taglib`, which depended on many of the package's features, to be bound to the same JSP implementation.